On the descent conjecture for rational points and zero-cycles: Introduction

-\begin{customcon} Suppose that $Y$ (hence also $X$) is rationally connected.
-If for every twist $Y' \to X$ of the torsor $Y \to X$ by a Galois cocycle (see \nameref{sec:notation} below), the variety $Y'$ satisfies the property $\BMHP$ (resp. $\BMWA$), then $X$ itself satisfies the property $\BMHP$ (resp. $\BMWA$). \end{customcon}
+in the topological space $X(k_\Omega)$.
+In particular, if the ``descent varieties'' $Y^{\sigma}$ satisfy $\BMHP$ (resp. $\BMWA$), then it is also the case for $X$.
+In the very same notes, Wittenberg formulated the following conjecture, which we shall call the ``descent conjecture'' \cite[Conjecture 3.7.4]{Wittenberg2024ParkCity}.

-Originally developed by Colliot-Th\'el\`ene and Sansuc in \cite{CTSdescent} for torsors $Y$ under a torus $T$ over a proper variety $X$ (or more generally, a variety $X$ such that $\ol{k}[X]^\times = \ol{k}^\times$), descent theory has found numerous applications and generalizations so far.
-It was then noted by Skorobogatov that the torus $T$ could be replaced by a group of multiplicative type \cite[\S 6.1]{skorobogatov2001torsors}.
-Later, Harari and Skorobogatov introduced the notion of {\it extended type} of torsors under groups of multiplicative type, which enabled descent theory without the condition $\ol{k}[X]^\times = \ol{k}^\times$ \cite{HSopen}.
-In all of these works, descent theory essentially deals with the obstruction defined by the {\it algebraic} part of the Brauer group of $X$, and has virtually no control over the Brauer--Manin conditions on $Y$.
-Wei gave a result in which the {\it algebraic} obstruction on $Y$ is considered \cite{WeiOpen}.
+\begin{customconj} With the above notations and assumptions, suppose in addition that $Y$ (hence also $X$) is rationally connected.
+If the varieties $Y^{\sigma}$ satisfy the property $\BMHP$ (resp. $\BMWA$), then $X$ itself satisfies the property $\BMHP$ (resp. $\BMWA$). \end{customconj}